nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 So, `-47` in binary is `11010001`.

 Another example.
-To obtain the binary representation of `-36` we should do the following:
+To obtain the binary representation of `-36`, we should do the following:

 1. We transform `36` in binary: `00100100`;
 2. We flip the bits of `36`: `11011011`;
 3. We add `1` to the result from the previous step: `11011100`.

-For signed integers, there's one bit less to represent the actual numerical value, because the sign bit is reserved.
+For signed integers, there's one bit less to represent the actual numerical value because of the sign bit is reserved.
 The maximum positive value a `int8_t` can hold is: $$2^7-1=127$$ and has the following representation:

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/maxint8_t.png)